buditanrim/buditanrim.github.io/_posts/2021-01-26-becoming-business-aware.md

 layout: post
 title: "Business-aware designer - overview"
 punchline: true
-description: "Does any of these rings true for your career aspiration?
-You want to create a bigger impact or want to be in a leadership role or be more strategic."
+description: "Do you want to create a bigger impact or want to be in a leadership role or be more strategic?"
 date: 2021-01-26 08:30:00 +0700
 categories: business
 tags: business